Trying to figure out how to celebrate Earth Day with kids this year? Find out my favorite (and incredibly easy) Earth Day activities for kids.

 Another kid-friendly Earth Day game is to take a stuffed animal, preferably an animal that would live in a rainforest or jungle, and hide it outside.

 Explain to your kids that the animal is hiding because it’s afraid of illegal hunters.
-Use your judgement on how detailed you want to be about poachers.
+Use your judgment on how detailed you want to be about poachers.

 Inform the children that they are all now junior conservationists and must find and save the animal before the hunters find it.